perone/feste/docs/source/design.rst

   diverge more and more from Dask graph implementation as we implement more features in Feste.

-* **Optimization**: The :mod:`feste.optimization` API is mainly of internal use and it is responsible for things like automatic batching both as a static optimization (on the graph before execution) and also as a dynamic optimization during execution by a scheduler.
+* **Optimization**: The :mod:`feste.optimization` API is mainly intended for internal use, and it is responsible for things like automatic batching both as a static optimization (on the graph before execution) and also as a dynamic optimization during execution by a scheduler.